CodelyTV/dotfiles/README.md

 [![CodelyTV](https://img.shields.io/badge/codely-tv-green.svg?style=flat-square)](codely.tv)
 [![License](https://img.shields.io/github/license/CodelyTV/scala-http-api.svg?style=flat-square)](LICENSE)

-Repository containing all the automations required to setup your MacOS in just a feww seconds afrter a fresh install.
+Repository containing all the automations required to setup your MacOS in just a few seconds after a fresh install.

 Feel free to explore the repository and get anything you need 😬